Accessibility

 Critique/Feedback

 RICE also functions as a workshop to improve our videos and our feedback.
 All videos will likely get detailed feedback, many down to specific timestamps.
-All members are encouraged to participate in doing this.
+All members are encouraged to participate in doing this, including spectators.

 Stress & Managing Expectations